front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Node Version Support Change

-We now support node versions 14, 16, 17.
-If you are using node 12 ([which reached its end of life](https://nodejs.org/en/about/releases/)), you must update your node version (we recommend node 16).
+We now support Node versions 14, 16 and 17 (Node 17 is supported on a best effort basis).
+If you are using Node 12 ([which reached its end of life](https://nodejs.org/en/about/releases/)), you must update your Node version (we recommend Node 16).

-To support these latest node versions, we had to upgrade some dependencies.
+To support these latest Node versions, we had to upgrade some dependencies.
 These upgrades imply changes that could impact your codebase:

 - You need to update to the latest version of your `front-commerce-skeleton`